nickda/aviatrix-cfn-types/README.md

 ## 1. Start by deploying the execution environment from template.yml to Cloudformation in the region where resources will be deployed

+Start by deploying the execution environment from [template.yml](https://github.com/nickda/aviatrix-cfn-types/blob/main/template.yml) to Cloudformation.
+>Important: Ensure you select the correct region in the AWS Console or AWS CLI.

 ## 2. Install the prerequisites to generate Cloudformation Resources from Aviatrix Terraform Provider resources

 - Python 3